 Wrigley Field is by far the most beautiful ballpark once you enter its Friendly Confines.
 The ivy on the brick outfield wall is much more aesthetically pleasing than the padded walls that most parks have (+1), although the ivy-covered brick is probably a little less forgiving than padded walls for the outfielders.
 The views of Chicago are vastly different depending on where you are sitting (+1).
 From the lower decks you can see all that Wrigleyville has to offer from the surrounding apartment complexes with fan seating on each roof to the famous ads just outside the park.
 One of these apartments has a sign saying "EAMUS CATULI," or "Let's Go Cubs" in Latin (+1), or, more literally, "Let's Go Young Bears."
 Another sign looks even more cryptic and says "AC006299."
 The "AC" stands for "After Championship," and the numbers as of the 2008 season mean it has been 0 years since a Cubs' division championship, 62 years since a World Series appearance, and 99 years since a World Series championship.
 In the upper deck inside Wrigley you get a great view of those same apartments as well as the lake, and the bleachers will give you arguably the best view of them all with a good look at downtown Chicago (+1).
 Everywhere you look inside the park you see red brick and green paint (+1), a classic look that will hopefully never die, and seems to be coming back in some of the newer parks.

 As Wrigley is an older stadium, it does not have some of the kid-friendly features of newer stadiums such as play places or mini ballparks (-1).
 As it currently stands there are few places for kids to hang out if they get bored with the baseball game (-1).
+The Park at Wrigley opened in 2017 and does provide a place for kids to run around (+1), but there are no enclosed areas in the stadium for kids to go if the weather is too hot (-1).
 A cool promotion the team has, however, is Kids Sundays where the first 1000 kids can run the bases after the game (+1).
 They tend to take more than 1000 kids (+1) and if you know someone with season tickets they can reserve a spot for your kid if you are using their tickets.
 You might want to line up before the end of the game, though, since although the line moves fast, it can get pretty long.

 The fans at Wrigley can vary quite a bit.
 There are just as many hardcore fans at a game as there are at any baseball stadium (+1), but because of the popularity of the Cubs there are also a lot of casual fans.
 This leads to a lot of sellouts (+1), but also a lot of people who don't know much about baseball (-1).
 Luckily, the atmosphere of the stadium leads to a great experience (+1).
 The fans are right on top of the players so fans can let the visiting team know how bad they are (+1).
 The fans also seem more in touch with the game at Wrigley and it is not uncommon to see fans on their feet in the first inning (+1).
 Although there are a lot of casual fans at a Cubs game the atmosphere of the stadium makes up for the fact that not everyone knows what a balk is.